tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

     print "OnStructureUpgrade works!"
 ```

- * Called when a player upgrades the grade of a BuildingBlock
+ * Called when the player upgrades the grade of a BuildingBlock
  * Returning true overrides the upgrade